 - 2 pears, peeled and quartered

 - 1 sprig rosemary

 - Preheat the oven to 400F.

-- Toss the squash and pears with olive oil, salt, pepper, garlic, fennel, and sage.
-Place in roasting pan.
+- Toss the squash and pears with olive oil, salt, pepper, garlic and rosemary.
+Spread on roasting pan.

 - In a pan, heat some olive oil.

 - Add the onion and cook, stirring occasionally, until it is transparent, about 5-7 minutes.